Seeru-crypto/Dater_FE/README.md

 - [x] convert Bootstrap styling to Prime-react
 - [ ] Styling
     - [ ] fix mobile view
+    - [ ] Add incorrect field specific css, to signal a field is missing or incorrectly filled.
     - [x] Add loading animations
     - [ ] Add support for multible themes
     - [ ] Export all inline styling into a App.css file